Jackson and Ravens can’t sustain regular season success

-BALTIMORE (AP)The Lamar Jackson who ran with abandon and threw 36 touchdown passes for the best team in the league failed to show up in the playoffs – again.
+BALTIMORE (AP)The Lamar Jackson who ran with abandon and thew 36 touchdown passes for the best team in the league failed to show up in the playoffs – again.

 During his marvelous second season in the NFL, Jackson was an All-Pro quarterback who carried the Baltimore Ravens to the best record in the league.
 Jackson amassed the most yards rushing by a quarterback in league history and was the catalyst of an offense that led the NFL in scoring.

-He put up some gaudy numbers on Saturday night against Tennessee – running for 143 yards and amassing 365 yards through the air – but Jackson also threw two interceptions, lost a fumble and failed twice on fourth-and-1 carries, leading Baltimore to just one touchdown in a 28-12 upset loss.
+He put up some gaudy numbers on Saturday night against Tennessee – running for 143 yards and amassing 365 yards through the air – but Jackson also threw two interceptions, lost a fumble and failed twice on fourth-and-1 carries and led Baltimore to just one touchdown in a 28-12 upset loss.

 And that is why the top-seeded Ravens are done for the season, much sooner than expected.
 Baltimore’s 12-game winning streak, home-field advantage and status as the top seed in the AFC proved completely irrelevant.